 Available supply of Spodumene technical grade to the glass and ceramic market has been limited due to recent mine closures that have left only one major low-iron spodumene source, the Greenbushes deposit in Australia.
 While supply for battery-grade lithium has been short, prices have been growing significantly, whereas analysts predict double-digit growth over the next five years.

 Tantalum is used in a wide variety of applications across the electronics, medicine, engineering and energy-generation industries.
 Nearly half of tantalum consumption comes from the electronics industry.
-Since 1995, the market for tantalum has experienced average yearly growth in demand of about eight to 12 percent.
+Since 1995, the market for tantalum has experienced average yearly growth in demand of about 8 to 12 percent.
 End users are facing increasing market pressure to secure conflict-free sources of tantalum, further tightening global supply.